Peer Review Process

 For all parties involved in the act of publishing – the author, the journal editors, the peer reviewer and the publisher – it is necessary to agree upon standards of expected ethical behaviour.
 The ethics statements for our journal are based on the COPE Code of Conduct and Best Practice Guidelines for Journal Editors.

-The Editor-in-Chief and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.
+The Editors and any editorial staff must not disclose any information about a submitted manuscript to anyone other than the corresponding author, reviewers, potential reviewers, other editorial advisers, and the publisher, as appropriate.

 Disclosure and conflicts of interest

 Unpublished materials disclosed in a submitted manuscript must not be used in an Editor’s own research without the explicit written consent of the author(s).